thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 #### 1.3.1 Product perspective

 There have been multiple studies done on vehicles running red lights at intersections, with algorithms being created to detect whether a vehicle will run a red light, with accuracy over 90%.
 The Bus Factor project product can relate to systems currently in place in multiple countries – for example, the United States of America and India – where there are cameras stationed to catch motorists running red lights.
 While the Bus Factor product is not going to be developed for commercial or government use, such as traffic enforcement, the project still holds similar requirements that it needs to detect the traffic light state and vehicles' positions in relation to the intersection/crossing.

-The product is being produced for a podcast called The Bus Factor that incorporates a live stream video showing the intersection outside of the office building the hosts are situated.
+The system is being produced for a podcast called The Bus Factor that incorporates a live stream video showing the intersection outside of the office building the hosts are situated.
 The angle that the camera is positioned at contrasts with the position the traffic cameras in countries around the world are – those of which the angle has been optimised for the detection and image capture of the vehicles traveling through the intersection.
 The way the camera used in the Bus Factor project is currently situated, the traffic light state is not easy to see – so the accuracy of the light and vehicle detection is unideal to be implemented on by image processing techniques.

-This lackluster setup poorly compares to the commercial/governmental uses in countries around the world
+This lackluster setup poorly compares to the commercial/governmental uses in countries around the world such as throughout the United States of America and India.

 and the ability to predict dangerous events occurring seconds in advance.